vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 ```
 `startPosition` is the position of first slide with class `.active`

-`slides` is array with data of each active slide.
+`slides` is the array with data of each active slide.
 Data of each active slide are:
 ```typescript
 {
   id: string; // id of slide